Free Consultation / 24 Hours a Day (614) 500-3836

 What’s Considered in a Judicial Release Hearing in Ohio?

-When a timely motion for judicial release is filed in Ohio, the original sentencing judge or their successor will consider the motion and decide whether or not to hold a hearing.
-The judge may deny the motion without a hearing within 60 days, but this preserves the offender’s eligibility to file again.
+When a timely Motion for Judicial Release is filed in Ohio, the original sentencing judge, or a successor on the same bench, decides whether to hold a hearing.
+The court may deny the motion without a hearing within 60 days; as long as the denial is not “with prejudice,” the offender remains eligible to file again.

-In addition, the court will take into account the offender’s rehabilitative actives while incarcerated.
-This includes their conduct while in custody, participation in educational opportunities or vocational training, substance abuse treatment, anger management, as well as any disciplinary actions in their file.
+The court takes a hard look at the offender’s rehabilitative activities while incarcerated.
+That includes conduct in custody, participation in educational opportunities and vocational training, substance abuse treatment, anger management, and any disciplinary actions in the file.

-• The age, condition, and injuries of the victim involved
+• The age, condition, and injuries of any victim involved.

-• Circumstances surrounding the crime and any mitigating or aggravating factors
+• Circumstances surrounding the offense and any mitigating or aggravating factors.

-• If the offender has demonstrated genuine remorse.
+• Whether the offender has demonstrated genuine remorse.

 How a Lawyer Helps Your Motion for Judicial Release

-The strict eligibility requirements and an inability for future consideration after a denial make it critical to get judicial release right the first time.
-Sentencing judges also have near-total discretion when deciding these cases, and offenders are essentially asking them to reduce the penalties they initially imposed.
+The strict eligibility requirements and the inability to refile after a denial with prejudice make it critical to get judicial release right the first time.
+Sentencing judges also have near-total discretion, and offenders are essentially asking them to reduce the penalties they originally imposed.

 The Process for Judicial Release in Ohio

-1. Preparing the Motion / Memorandum – Once you identify the specific case with the appropriate docket number, you can explain to the judge why the early release is appropriate.
-This is not the place to argue innocence, rather what an offender learned and how a penalty other than prison would adequately punish the offender and protect the public.
+1. Preparing the Motion and Memorandum.
+Once you identify the specific case and docket number, you can explain to the judge why early release is appropriate.
+This is not the place to argue innocence.
+It is the place to show what the offender has learned and how a sanction other than prison will adequately punish them and protect the public.

-2. Certificate of Service – This is simply a promise to the court that a copy of the motion was mailed to the prosecutor’s office.
-While the court has the final say, it will probably not make a ruling until it hears the prosecutor’s recommendation.
+2. Certificate of Service.
+This is a promise to the court that a copy of the motion was mailed to the prosecutor’s office.
+While the court has the final say, it will usually wait to hear the prosecutor’s recommendation before ruling.

-3. Filing Your Motion – Judicial release motions are filed in the trial court within the county of conviction.
-Remember, the court does not have to appoint an attorney to file your judicial release motion, and The Ohio Public Defender’s Office does not have the resources to prepare or file judicial release motions.
+3. Filing Your Motion.
+Judicial release motions are filed in the trial court within the county of conviction.
+The court is not required to appoint counsel for a judicial release motion, and the Ohio Public Defender’s Office does not have the resources to prepare or file judicial release motions on behalf of most inmates.

-4. The Court’s Decision – The court may deny motions without a hearing for various reasons.
-If the court’s entry states the motion was denied “without prejudice,” or if the entry does not mention “prejudice,” the court may consider a subsequent motion.
-If the court’s entry states that your motion was denied, “with prejudice,” then the court may not consider a subsequent motion.
+4. The Court’s Decision.
+The court may deny a motion without a hearing for various reasons.
+If the entry states the motion was denied “without prejudice,” or if the entry does not mention prejudice at all, the court may consider a later motion.
+If the entry states the motion was denied “with prejudice,” the court cannot consider a later motion.

-5. Judicial Release Hearing – If the court grants a hearing for judicial release, the hearing must be held within 60 days of the date on which a motion is filed.
-However, the court may delay the hearing for up to an additional 180 days.
+5. Judicial Release Hearing.
+If the court grants a hearing, it must be held within 60 days of the date the motion is filed.
+The court may delay the hearing for up to an additional 180 days.

-6. Judicial Release – If the court grants judicial release, the offender will be released from physical custody and place on community control or probation for the remainder of their sentence.
-Keep in mind, none of the time spent on probation will count toward the original sentence.
-If an offender violates probation, they may be returned to prison to serve out their sentence.
+6. Granted Judicial Release.
+If the court grants judicial release, the offender is released from physical custody and placed on community control, or probation, for the remainder of the sentence.
+None of the time spent on community control counts toward the original sentence.
+If an offender violates probation or is later accused of a parole violation, they may be returned to prison to serve the balance.

 Can I Re-Apply or Appeal a Judicial Release Denial?

-While judges have a lot of power when it comes to ordering a judicial release, this authority is not absolute or always immediately transparent.
-Offenders and family members often act too quickly when they believe they meet the eligibility requirements, but simple mistakes or oversights can lead to a denial.
+Judges have broad authority when it comes to ordering a judicial release, but that authority is not absolute and not always immediately transparent.
+Offenders and family members often move too quickly when they believe they meet the eligibility requirements, and simple mistakes or oversights can trigger a denial.

-If a judge denies the motion without a hearing “without prejudice,” it is likely untimely, legally deficient, or incomplete.
-This gives the offender the chance to reevaluate the motion, consult with a lawyer, correct any issues, and refile.
-However, when a petition is denied after a hearing, it is always “with prejudice.”
-This bars the offender from filing again.
+If a judge denies the motion without a hearing “without prejudice,” the motion was likely untimely, legally deficient, or incomplete.
+That gives the offender a chance to reevaluate the motion, consult with a lawyer, correct the issues, and refile.

 Get Started Today.
 Call Our Columbus Judicial Release Lawyers

-An Ohio prison sentence doesn’t have to set in stone.
-At Luftman, Heck, & Associates, we have decades of experience and track record for aggressively fighting for our clients’ rights.
-And those rights aren’t stripped away because of a conviction.
+An Ohio prison sentence does not have to be set in stone.
+At Luftman, Heck & Associates, we have decades of experience and a track record of fighting hard for our clients’ rights.
+Those rights are not stripped away because of a conviction.